adolphecyusa12-cell/newborn-health-monitoring-30-days/reports/README.md

 ## Reports
-This folder contains the final project report (PDF).
+This folder contains the final project report Power point.